open-gluck/.github/profile/README.md

 ![Calendar Trick](calendar-trick.png)

 *IMPORTANT: the update process may fail, or stop, for whatever reasons, and there could be issues with the iCloud sync internally used by Apple's Contacts app.
-Be advised the Calendar Trick may fail to give real-time readings — you might only get the latest available result, which could lag several minutes, hours, or even days.
-(Some other apps use a similar Calendar trick, with similar caveats.)*
+While most of the time, Calendar Trick provides for near real-time updates, be advised the there are times it might lag behind, and show you an outdated value — you might only get the latest available result, which could lag several minutes, hours, or even days.
+The app has a counter-measure to show the value in gray after some times passes, but unfortunately that is no fail-proof.
+(Some other apps use a similar trick known as the *Calendar trick*, with similar caveats.)*

 ### Disable WidgetKit Limits (Developers Only)